umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

     var editor2 = new Markdown.Editor(converter2, "-" + $scope.model.alias);
     editor2.run();

-and add that id to the text area in the html, for more info on the html structure, see the pagedown demo [here](https://github.com/samwillis/pagedown-bootstrap/blob/master/demo/browser/demo.html):
+and add that id to the textarea in the HTML, for more info on the HTML structure, see the pagedown demo [here](https://github.com/samwillis/pagedown-bootstrap/blob/master/demo/browser/demo.html):

 	<div ng-controller="My.MarkdownEditorController" class="wmd-panel">
 		<div id="wmd-button-bar-{{model.alias}}"></div>